qishuyi/DS-Visualizer/README.md

 linkage between the parent and child pointer, along with time step information.

-- The execution of child resumes until the predefined number of steps, and the tracing repeats.
+- The execution of child resumes and the tracing repeats until the child exits.

-- The tracer executes a converter script to write the log into the format the visualizer takes.

 - The tracer opens the visualizer on a browser.